JohnnyRS/PandaCrazy-Max/README.md

 This extension will work in chrome and should be added from the chrome store.
 This extension can work in new microsoft edge in developer mode!
-This extension may work in Firefox with manifest - firefox.json moved to manifest.json and added in developer mode.
-I may add this to firefox when I do more testing to make sure everything works correctly.
+This extension can work in Firefox with 'manifest - firefox.json' renamed to 'manifest.json' and added in 'Debug Add-ons' in the addons section.
+Soon will be in the add-ons store.